What is Consecutive Interpretation?

 Consecutive interpretation is form of verbal communication.
 It takes place when the person with limited English proficiency speaks, and is followed by the interpreter’s conversion of what was said to the English speaker.
 During these sessions, there are pauses or breaks between sentences when each party is speaking.
 In other words, the interpreter listens then interprets.

 - Parent-teacher Conferences

 - Doctor’s Appointments

 Benefits of Consecutive Interpreting

 The advantage or benefit of this type of communication is that it allows two or more people to have an uninterrupted conversation.
 The downside to this method is that the pauses in conversation(when the interpreter interprets what was said) adds to the total length of the conversation.
 However, a rebuttal to that argument is that in situations where personal or confidential information is discussed, the length of time is necessary to ensure that the LEP person has a full understanding of his/her medical, legal or personal affairs.

 A consecutive interpreter is not ideal are for large conventions or live television broadcasts.
 This is because consecutive interpretation works best in small-scale communicative events.
 In this situation, simultaneous interpretation is best-fit.

-We solve language and transportation needs.
+Making Connections Nationwide.
 Interpreters Unlimited provides consecutive interpreters for 200 exotic languages and American Sign Language nationwide.
 For more information please call 800-726-9891.